Tingliangstu/New-Version-Spectral-decomposition-python-tools/README.md

 **Due to my previous [stupidity](https://github.com/Tingliangstu/Spectral-decomposition-python-tools), I limited the scope of the project.
 The previous project needed to ensure that the number of atoms on the left and right ends of the illusion interface was equal.
 But in principle it is not required.**

+Notes:

+ **When use this method to calculation some material with very low thermal conductivity, maybe one can get some very strange results (the spectral heat flux will turn to negative or positive).
+I don't know why, but one can increase the temperature difference to address this problem.
+I would appreciate it if someone could email me the mechanism behind it.**

 ## Need to be modified files

 - [x] relax_thermal.in (input file for lammps, and use to get the atoms velocity)